zowe/docs-site/docs/user-guide/test-zen-doc_Sean.md

 - A security administrator to configure required permissions in z/OS and z/OSMF
 - A security administrator to generate certificates for Zowe
 - A network administrator to open ports used by Zowe

-# Downloading the wizard
+## Downloading the wizard

 To download the latest version of the wizard, visit [Zowe.org](https://www.zowe.org/download.html).
-Ensure that you download the appropriate file extension type based upon your operating system:
+Ensure that you download the appropriate file extension type according to your operating system:

 Operating System | File Extension Type
 ---|---